Skip to main content

 Hybrid

 In a hybrid application, a standalone native application incorporates a web view, within which a web application runs.
 This may be considered a special case of the web platform where all platform-provider requirements for web applications must be satisfied, but it is the responsibility of the associated native application, rather than a platform provider, to ensure they are fulfilled.
-This may be achieved, for example, by injecting an implementation of the DesktopAgent API and ensuring that it is accessible at the usual location, window.fdc3.
+This may be achieved via either of the defined web interfaces, i.e. by injecting an implementation of the DesktopAgent API at window.fdc3 or via the FDC3 Web Connection Protocol (postMessage).

 Compliance